Are you wondering how many steps a day you need to lose weight? Have you set a goal to walk 10,000 steps a day?

 In recent years (and since the rise of Fitbits and other wearable activity trackers) researchers have studied that recommendation and found that indeed, walking ten thousand steps per day can boost heart health and improve overall wellness—with two caveats.

 While getting in your steps is important, the speed and intensity with which you move will matter more than a particular number when weight loss is your goal.

 3 Things To Add To Your Walking Program If You Want To Lose Weight

 When you start a walking program, you should first focus on building a consistent program to just get in the habit of walking.
 If you’re currently sedentary, start your program by trying to walk for 15-20 minutes most days of the week.

 Once you’ve got a regular walking program in place, add these three challenges to make your walking program especially effective.
-By incorporating theses three factors to your walks, you’ll lose weight, tone up, and start to see real changes in your body.
+By incorporating these three factors into your walks, you’ll lose weight, tone up, and start to see real changes in your body.